June Lawn & Garden Tips

-- Deadhead roses to ensure repeat bloom.
-Feed with organic E.B.
-Stone Rose and Flower Food.
+- Deadhead roses & to ensure repeat bloom.
+Feed with Dr. Earth's organic Rose and Flower Food.

 - Big and Bigger.
-Feed blooming shrubs and flowering plants with a water-soluble fertilizer like Grow More Super Bloomer to promote bigger blooms.
+Feed blooming shrubs and flowering plants with a water-soluble bloom booster to promote more blooms.

 - Mulch, Mulch, Mulch.
 Mulch to keep weeds down and increase water retention in the garden.
 Visit a store to see our collection of bark, mulches, and composts.

 - A Beautiful Garden with Less Water.
 During dry weather, be sure to keep the garden adequately watered.
 A weekly deep, thorough soaking is more beneficial than a daily light sprinkling.
 Water between 6-10am to avoid evaporation.

 - Water While You’re Away.
 Add Soil Moist to pots.
 The granules absorb water and release it as needed.

 - Feeding Time.
 Continue feeding your houseplants monthly, we suggest Bonide Liquid Houseplant Food.